 The chart is moved forward and back until you are able to read a certain type size.

 There have been several modifications of the Jaeger chart (or "Jaeger card") by different manufacturers since its invention in 1867.
 Modern Jaeger charts are not standardized, so the letter sizes on different Jaeger cards can vary slightly.

 The font size on a modern Jaeger eye chart usually ranges from J10 (about 14-point type in Times New Roman font) to J1 (about 3-point type in Times New Roman).
 Some Jaeger charts have an additional paragraph labeled J1+ that may be even smaller than the J1 block of text.

 The J1 paragraph on a Jaeger card is usually considered the near vision equivalent of 20/20 vision on a distance eye chart.
 On some Jaeger cards, the J1+ paragraph is the 20/20 equivalent.

 What does "20/20" mean in an eye test?

-20/20 vision is considered "normal" vision, meaning you can read at 20 feet a letter that most human beings should be able to read at 20 feet.
+20/20 vision is considered "normal" vision.
+It means that, while standing 20 feet away, you can read a letter that most human beings should be able to read from 20 feet.